 How does the immune system work?

-The body's immune system has the function of recognizing the body's own cells and tissues and distinguishing them from the strange with the aim of constituting defences.
+The body's immune system has the function of recognizing the body's own cells and tissues and distinguishing them from the foreign with the aim of constituting defences.

 Thanks to this, the organism can defend itself from the attack of harmful external agents, such as pathological microorganisms, radiations, contaminants and even cancer cells.